agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 * The central red line is the median value
 * The yellow box represents the inter-quartile range (25-75%)
-* The upper and lower whiskers represent the 10% and 90% points
+* The upper and lower whiskers represent the 10% and 90% percentiles
 * The blue line represents the mean quality

 The y-axis on the graph shows the quality scores.
 The higher the score the better the base call.
 The background of the graph divides the y axis into very good quality calls (green), calls of reasonable quality (orange), and calls of poor quality (red).
 The quality of calls on most platforms will degrade as the run progresses, so it is common to see base calls falling into the orange area towards the end of a read.

-**Question #12.
+**Question #11.
 At what position along the reads does the mean quality fall below Q20?
 Is it the same for both the forward and reverse reads?**

-**Question #13.
+**Question #12.
 After reading the documentation on the FASTQC plots, do you think there is any evidence that the sequence library is biased (i.e. non-random)?
-Explain your reasoning.** (2 points)
+Explain your reasoning.**

 **FASTQ GROOMER**